Campaigns and Public Affairs

 Today’s technology brings many advantages – but it also spells danger, with disinformation becoming part of everyday life.
 How young people navigate this has profound and lasting consequences.
 I’ve developed a suite of training tools designed for the education sector – covering everything from disinformation and accuracy to media regulation.
 Lesson plans are primarily designedContinue reading “Media and journalism for young people”

-Employee and Internal Communications
+Employee Relations and Transformation

-Let’s be honest: most people hate change.
+Let’s be honest: most people dislike change.
 It can feel disruptive, confusing, even threatening.
 How your company handles change can make or break your workforce.
 I can help you turn that challenge into a positive experience, keeping your people engaged every step of the way.
-Why Communication Matters Change isn’t just about new structures orContinue reading “Employee and Internal Communications”
+Why Communication Matters Most businesses want people to be atContinue reading “Employee Relations and Transformation”

 Ofcom and Media Regulation: Broadcasting Code and Case Studies